stacc/publish-action/README.md

         moduleDir: ./module # Stacc module, defaults to .
 ```

-The version of the pipe is pinned to the CLI version.
+The version of the action is pinned to the CLI version.